o2bomb/threejs-typescript/README.md

 ## Running the project
 1. `yarn install` to download required packages
 2. `yarn dev` to watch for files and start the live server

+## Deploying on GitHub Pages
+1. `yarn build` to create build files
+2. `./deploy.sh` to run the deployment script